Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

       var recipient = mcServer.getAllClientsInfo()[0];
       ```

-      This example assumes that there is one client application currently running on the device.
+      This example assumes that there is only one client application currently running on the device.
-      Otherwise, we would have to iterate over all `MediaControllerClientInfo` objects returned by
+      Otherwise, iterate all the `MediaControllerClientInfo` objects returned by the `getClientInfo()`
-      the `getClientInfo()` method to select the recipient.
+      method to select the recipient.

    4. Send the event: